ScratchAddons/website/site/faq.md

 ### Are there any consequences for enabling everything?

 If you have a mid-end computer, chances are the performance won't be dropped significantly.
 Feel free to go through the list again and turn off addons that you don't need.

+### How can you activate the easter egg addons?

+To reveal the easter egg addons, do the Konami Code with your keyboard on the settings page.
+After that, the easter egg addons will be shown, letting you to activate them. (↑↑↓↓←→←→BA)

 ### I got more questions!